What the New CMA Guidelines Mean for Book Bloggers & How to Properly Disclose ARCs

 What counts?
-Affiliate marketing and anytime your were gifted the product you are writing a blog post about — and that would include books.
-The new guidelines made available are specific for social media influencers and makes it clear what is needed to disclose.
+Affiliate marketing and anytime you were gifted the product you are writing a blog post about — and that would include books.
+The new guidelines made available are specifically for social media influencers and make it clear what is needed to disclose.
 While not all of us reside within the UK, we have a duty to properly disclose and these guidelines are tailored for the current social media landscape, making them easier to follow.
 Below is a really fantastic flowchart that was created for determining if you need to disclose and, if so, how.

 Sample Disclosure Language

 While I am not a legal expert, I have studied the FTC and CMA guidelines and adapted my own disclosures to match my interpretation of the guidelines.
 Below are my various disclosures for affiliate marketing, sponsored (paid) posts, and ARC disclosure; you are welcome to use or adapt them.

 Affiliate Links – remember that the CMA/FTC guidelines also state that the disclosure needs to be placed before or next to the links.
 Placing it at the end of the post is not good enough.
 My disclosure is placed directly above my affiliate links.

 This post uses affiliate links and I will receive a small commission for purchases made through my links at no additional cost to you.
 Click here for more info.